loopandlearn/loopfollowdocs/docs/remote/remote-control-trio.md

 !!! warning "Must on *Trio* 0.5.x (or newer)"
     If you are on *Trio* 0.2.x, you might see the option for *Trio* Remote Control in *LoopFollow* Remote Settings, but you can't use it.
 See [Use *LoopFollow* *Nightscout* Remote Control](#use-loopfollow-nightscout-remote-control).

-If you were previously running the *Loop* app, take the actions in the [previous section](#stop-nightscout-access-from-the-loop-app) and then force the profile to update.
+If you were previously running the *Loop* app or the *iAPS* app, [Stop *Nightscout* upload](#stop-nightscout-uploads-from-other-apps) from those apps and then force the profile to update.

 To force a profile to update to *Nightscout*, go to the *Trio* app and toggle Allow Uploading to Nightscout off (disable) and then enable it again.